SeloSlav/tindermation/README.md

 ![Tindermation Logo](https://github.com/santafebound/tindermation/blob/master/web_hi_res_512.png)

 ## Description
 Warning: This script is not yet functional.
-If have experience with Appium or <a href="http://www.software-testing-tutorials-automation.com/2015/10/ui-automator-viewer-get-android-app.html">UI Automater Viewer</a>, then please consider contributing!
+If you have experience with Appium Inspector or <a href="http://www.software-testing-tutorials-automation.com/2015/10/ui-automator-viewer-get-android-app.html">UI Automator Viewer</a>, then please consider contributing!

 Tindermation is an automation script that swipes right on every single encounter.
 It also sends corny pick-up lines for each match.
 This project was forked from <a href="https://github.com/freelobot">freelobot</a> and updated for use in the latest Tinder installations.